nnh12/RGB-LED-Status-Indicator/README.md

 LED Node
 ---
 This is the ROS (Robot Operating System) LED node that will listen to a ROS service and relay the signal in a CAN Frame message to the Hardware Controller (HWCTRL) node.
-The HWCTRL will then signal to the STM32Microcontroller will recieve that information to know which LED to turn on.
+The HWCTRL will then signal to the STM32Microcontroller which will recieve that information to know which LED to turn on.
 This is written in C++.